 . . .
 To educate the complete Hebrew, it is not enough for us to open the wellspring of the spirit of Israel to him.
 Rather, it is our task to bring him into direct contact with the nature of our land, blessed with sights to see.
 Be aware that love of homeland is acquired by experiencing the tribulations of wandering and moving about along the byways, and the more the individual travels, the more passion for the homeland will strike root in his soul. . . .

-Thus the travel guides Pinhas Cohen and David Benvenisti chose to preface their guide to the Land of Israel, published in the late 1930s.
-As they see it, one way of forming a new society grounded in Zionist narratives and of nurturing Jews’ connection with their land is by taking them on field trips around the country.
-In fact, in the various education settings established in the country in the dawn of modern Jewish settlement in the 1880s, from preschools up to primary schools in towns and villages, via high schools, and up to the teachers’ seminar, the field trip became a conspicuous instrument in the curriculum.
+With these words, the travel guides Pinhas Cohen and David Benvenisti prefaced their guide to Eretz Israel (the Land of Israel), published in the late 1930s.
+In their view, one way to build a new society grounded in Zionist narratives and to nurture Jews’ connection with their land is to take them on field trips around the country.
+In fact, in the various education settings established in the country in the dawn of modern Jewish settlement in the 1880s, from preschools up to primary schools in towns and villages, through high schools, and up to the teachers’ seminar, the field trip became a conspicuous educational feature in the curriculum.
 The religious model of pilgrimage was consciously avoided in these trips, with the outings having no specific sanctified destination and no connection with any system of religious belief.
-Instead, they were dominated by thinking about nature and education in the manner of the Jewish Enlightenment, similar to European thought about tourist travel at this time, centering on modern scientific observation and also, to some extent, entertainment and attention to children’s need to head into the open air.
-As the Zionist project in Eretz Israel expanded and the existential struggles of the Yishuv (the organised pre-independence Jewish community) against the British and the Arab population multiplied, so did the landscape acquire more and more freight of national significance.
-The Yishuv leadership saw outings around the country and direct acquaintance with its landscapes as an important educational tool for the promotion of Zionist ideology, enhancing national consciousness and promoting independent Jewish sovereignty in the country.
+Instead, they were dominated by thinking about nature and education in an intellectual/rationalistic manner, similar to European thought about tourist travel at this time, centering on modern scientific observation and also, to some extent, entertainment and attention to children’s need to head into the open air.
+As the Zionist project in Eretz Israel expanded and the existential struggles of the Yishuv (the organised pre-independence Jewish community) against the British and the Arab population multiplied, so did the landscape become charged with more and more national significance.
+The Yishuv leadership saw outings around the country and direct acquaintance with its landscapes as an important educational tool for promoting Zionist ideology, enhancing national consciousness, and promoting independent Jewish sovereignty in the country.
 By implication, beyond their pedagogical goals, these outings had an emphasis on the national aspect that combined proud national defiance in the sense of ‘We’re here despite it all!’